How Could My Academic Performance Impact My Financial Aid Award?

 The Committee on Academic Requirements (CAR) meets in December to review faculty alerts for those students who are already known to be failing or will have more than one incomplete grade.
 The CAR also meets in January and June to review progress for all students during the previous semester.

-Students who received a financial aid warning and do not meet the stated requirements at the end of the semester are no longer eligible for federal Title IV financial aid.
+Students who do not meet the stated requirements at the end of an academic year are no longer eligible for federal Title IV financial aid for subsequent years.
 If students are granted academic probation by the CAR, they may appeal to the Financial Aid Office for a semester of financial aid probation.
 The appeal should specify the reasons why satisfactory academic progress was not made (such as health issues, family crises, or other special and extreme circumstances) and the changes that have taken place that insure that students can make satisfactory progress in the upcoming semester.
 If a student has already appealed at least once before, future appeals cannot be for the same reason as any previous appeals submitted.

 Students placed on probation may receive aid for the semester of probation.
 To receive aid for subsequent semesters, they must meet the requirements described above at the end of the semester.
 Otherwise, they will be ineligible for federal aid.